RamyaSheshadri/fsm_stopwatch/README.md

 - **Pause** and **resume**
 - **Reset** to 00

+  ## 🎯 Project Significance

+This project implements a stopwatch system using Verilog HDL, integrating a finite state machine (FSM) controller with a BCD counter.
+It showcases core digital design principles and simulation workflows used in RTL front-end roles.

+**Skills demonstrated:**
+- Finite State Machine design (IDLE, RUNNING, PAUSED states)
+- Modular Verilog design and code reusability
+- Control and datapath separation using hierarchical module integration
+- Functional simulation and waveform verification in Vivado
+- Testbench creation for validating timing and logic behavior

+This project reflects familiarity with the RTL design flow, including specification-based design, simulation, and debugging using industry-standard tools.

 ### 🧩 Modules Implemented:
 1. **fsm_controller.v**
    FSM with 3 states: `IDLE`, `RUNNING`, `PAUSED`